Ziptility/RxDBDotNet/README.md

 - Thanks to the RxDB project for inspiring this .NET implementation.
 - Thanks to the Hot Chocolate team for their excellent GraphQL server implementation.

-## Contact

-If you have any questions, concerns, or support requests, please open an issue on our [GitHub repository](https://github.com/Ziptility/RxDBDotNet/issues).